facebook/react-native-website/website/blog/2024-10-23-the-new-architecture-is-here.md

 The new Event Loop can process tasks on the JavaScript thread in a well-defined order.
 This allows React to interrupt rendering to process events so urgent user events can take priority over lower priority UI transitions.
 The Event Loop also aligns with web specifications, so we can support for browser features like microtasks, `MutationObserver`, and `IntersectionObserver`.

-Finally, removing the bridge allows for faster startup and direct communication between JavaScript and native, so that the cost of switching work is minimized.
+Finally, removing the bridge allows for faster startup and direct communication between JavaScript and the native runtime, so that the cost of switching work is minimized.
 This also allows for better error reporting, debugging, and reducing crashes from undefined behavior.

 The New Architecture is now ready to be used in production.
 It is already used at scale at Meta in the Facebook app and in other products.
 We successfully used React Native and the New Architecture in the Facebook and Instagram app we developed for our [Quest devices](https://engineering.fb.com/2024/10/02/android/react-at-meta-connect-2024/).